Jaquar

-The Jaquar Group, established in 1960, is a bathroom and lighting company, offers faucets, showers, shower enclosures, sanitary ware, flushing systems, wellness products, concealed cisterns, water heaters, and varied lighting products.
+The Jaquar Group, established in 1960, is a bathroom and lighting company, offering faucets, showers, shower enclosures, sanitary ware, flushing systems, wellness products, concealed cisterns, water heaters, and varied lighting products.

-It employs over 12,000 people including 1200 service technicians and runs 8 manufacturing facilities with 1 in South Korea.
-Currently, it manufactures 39 million bath fittings every year for nearly 2.4 million bathrooms every year, delivering 2.5 million sanitary ware pieces annually and 9.9 million lighting products yearly.
-The company has 21 orientation centres in India and 22 Jaquar World stores globally at London, Milan, Singapore, Dubai, Kuala Lampur and other locations.
+It employs over 12,000 people including 2400 service technicians and has 7 manufacturing units with 1 in South Korea spread over 3,30,000 sq.m.
+Currently, it manufactures 39 million bath fittings every year for nearly 2.9 million bathrooms every year, delivering 3.3 million sanitary ware pieces annually and 9.9 million lighting products yearly.
+The lighting plant in India has capacity to produce 25mn pcs annually.
+The company has 21 orientation centres in India and over 40 Jaquar World stores globally at London, Milan, Singapore, Dubai, Kuala Lampur and other locations.

 Jaquar Group has global headquarters spread across 48,000 sq. meters) in Manesar, Haryana, India and presently operates in over 55 countries in Europe, Middle East, South East Asia, Africa, and SAARC region.